 Herpes is a virus that causes contagious sores, most often around the mouth or on the genitals.
 It is very common.

 When we say common, we mean REALLY common.

-There are about 3 million cases of herpes every year in America.
+There are about 572,000 cases of genital herpes every year in America.
 Genital herpes is so common in the US that more than 1 out 6 people are diagnosed with it between the ages of 14-49.

 How is herpes spread?

 Genital herpes can be spread through vaginal, anal, or oral sex.
 Unlike many common STIs, herpes can also be spread through the mouth and saliva.
 Luckily, herpes cannot survive on other surfaces, so you cannot contract herpes from touching an object that an infected individual has come in contact with.

 Oral herpes is generally contracted during childhood or early adulthood from non-sexual contact with infected saliva.
 In rare cases, you can be born with herpes if your mother is infected.